formbricks/formbricks/README.md

 ## 🚀 Getting started

-We've got several options depending on your need to help you quickly get started with Formbricks
+We've got several options depending on your need to help you quickly get started with Formbricks.

 ### ☁️ Cloud Version